 Around 60% of marketers create at least one piece of content each day.
 You don’t have to be as productive, but you do have to post regularly and get your audience used to a certain rhythm.
 This way, you will keep reminding followers that your brand is alive and kicking.

 Timing is another factor that you must respect here.
 People want to see relevant content, so try to follow the latest industry trends while creating branded content.
 You probably know what is going on in your niche, but even if you don’t there are tools such as Google Trends that can help you to discover the hottest topics.

 It’s not easy to design high-quality branded content week after week, so we suggest you repurpose old posts.
 Although things change quickly in digital marketing, you’ll probably be able to find enough material to convert into new formats and publish as the brand-new content.

-For instance, you can use conclusions from one of the top performing videos to create an infographic.
+For instance, you can use conclusions from one of the top-performing videos to create an infographic.
 You just need to add newer statistical findings, but the essence of the post remains the same.
-Conducting a simple website analytics, you can find content that caused the biggest user engagement and repurpose it to inspire latest comments, shares, and likes.
+Conducting simple website analytics, you can find content that caused the biggest user engagement and repurpose it to inspire the latest comments, shares, and likes.

 With its storytelling power, branded content can take your business to a higher level.
 You should use it to promote brand values and build a stronger relationship with target consumers.
 In this post, we showed you the definitive guide to branded content.